-Wanted by Luca Pitti to challenge the hated Medici family, Pitti Palace (Palazzo Pitti) was, at the time of construction in around 1440, the largest and most impressive private residence in the city of Florence.
+Wanted by Luca Pitti to challenge the hated Medici family, Pitti Palace (in Italian Palazzo Pitti) was, at the time of construction in around 1440, the largest and most impressive private residence in the city of Florence.

 According to news handed down by Giorgio Vasari, the architectural design of the building would have been built by Filippo Brunelleschi, but this theory lacks historical evidence.
 According to the official version, Luca Fancelli, a collaborator of Brunelleschi, was actually the architect of the Palazzo Pitti.